enjin/enjin-csharp-sdk/README.md

 If you make any changes or improvements to the SDK, which you believe are beneficial to others, consider making a pull request to merge your changes to be included in the next release.

+Ensure that tests are passing when running `TestSuite` and add any necessary test classes or test cases for your code.

+Be sure to include your name in the list of contributors.

 ## Copyright and Licensing

 The license summary below may be copied.